Date API is cumbersome to use. Hence, it’s best to rely on a library for anything related to dates. Popular libraries include:

 UTC: is the time standard that all times zones are based on.
 They are specified relative to it.
 That is, no country or territory has UTC as its local time zone.

 GMT: is a time zone used in some European and African countries.
+It is UTC plus zero hours and therefore has the same time as UTC.

 Source: “The Difference Between GMT and UTC” at TimeAndDate.com